Where the Cobra Effect Got Its Name

 1. Bogota: Fewer Cars, Less Pollution?

-The result?
-More pollution, and more cars on the road.
+The result was more pollution because there were now more cars on the road.

 2. Wells Fargo: More Accounts, Happier Customers?